Chad Curtis: New York Yankees (1997–1999)

+Curtis was a member of the Yankees' World Series-winning teams in 1998 and 1999.

 In 1997 with the Yankees, Curtis hit .291 with 12 home runs and 50 runs batted in.
 In the postseason he went 1-for-6 with 3 walks and 1 strikeout.
 In 1998, Curtis hit .243 with 10 home runs and 56 runs batted in during the Yankees' 114-win regular season.
 In the 1998 American League Division Series, Curtis was 2-for-3 with a run scored and a stolen base.
 In the 1998 AL Championship Series, he was 0-for-4 with a walk and a strikeout.
 He did not play in the 1998 World Series.

 In 1999, Curtis played in just 99 games, hitting .262 with five home runs and 24 runs batted in.
 In the 1999 American League Division Series Curtis played in all three games, and scored one run despite not recording any hits.
 In the 1999 American League Championship Series, he scored a run and stole a base, again without recording a hit.

 Curtis played all four games of the 1999 World Series in left field.
 He is best known for hitting a walk-off home run in Game 3 of the series against the Atlanta Braves; it was his second home run of the game.
 When, immediately following the home run, NBC sportscaster Jim Gray sought to conduct an on-field interview with Curtis, Curtis refused to talk with him.
 He indicated that this was in response to Gray's earlier, pointed interview on gambling with Pete Rose, a former baseball player who had been banned from involvement with MLB because of his gambling history.
 Curtis told Gray: "I can't do it.
 As a team, we kind of decided, because of what happened with Pete, we're not going to talk out here on the field."
 Then-Yankees manager Joe Torre later said there was no such unified effort to snub Gray from either Yankees players or front office staff, and that Curtis had acted alone.